Haselnussbomber/HaselTweaks/README.md

 Available Commands:

 - `/itemlink <id>`
-  - Prints an item link for the given item id in chat.
+  Prints an item link for the given item id in chat.
 - `/whatmount`
-  - Target a player and execute the command to see what mount your target is riding and which item teaches this mount.
+  Target a player and execute the command to see what mount your target is riding and which item teaches this mount.
+- `/whatbarding`
+  Target a players chocobo companion and execute the command to see what barding it is wearing.

 ### Custom Chat Timestamp